 Presentations are usually made during the Gala Dinner at the Society’s Annual Symposium and award winners receive publicity through our publications and in other promotions.

 To submit your work for an award, please first read the rules and then download, complete and submit the entry forms under each award below.
 If you have any queries, you can reach our Awards Officer using the contact form.

 Best entry from winners of the major design awards

 The prestigious BCS Award is presented to the entry judged to be the best from the major design awards.
-It comprises a special BCS Award trophy (kept for a year), a trophy to keep and a certificate.
+It comprises a special BCS Award Bowl (kept for a year), a trophy to keep and a certificate.